 This one was harder to rate than similar gadgets because I wasn't sure to deduct points for it not being as advanced/powerful as other companies' units.

 In the end, I decided to grade it based on what this product was trying to accomplish.

 I would give the Choetech 20000mAh 45W PD Power Bank 4.5 out of 5 stars.

-This bank is a good mix between the old and new given the 2 input options and 3 outputs.
+This bank is a good mix between the old and new given the two input options and three outputs.
 You won't get the higher specs that others have but you'll still have a high capacity power bank that's capable of charging a multitude of gadgets.